How Far Can You Drive On A Flat Tire?

 A flat tire's driven distance should not exceed a few hundred feet.
-Most tire makers including Pirelli and Michelin recommend against a longer distance just to park your vehicle in a safe area!
-And while doing that, you should only be driving slowly, which is no faster than 5 mph (8 km/h).
+Most tire makers, including Pirelli and Michelin, recommend against a more extended distance to park your vehicle in a safe area!
+While doing that, you should only drive slowly, which is no faster than five mph (8 km/h).

 Factors Affecting How Far You Can Drive On A Flat Tire

 The factors affecting the distance on a flat tire include the extent of the damage, the vehicle’s weight, the driving conditions, speed, the type of tire, and the road surface.
 Driving on a smooth road versus driving on an aggressive terrain with a flat tire can make a huge difference.
-Driving on aggressive surfaces with a flat tire is likely to severely impact its integrity, so stopping within some 30-50 feet would be wise.
+Driving on aggressive surfaces with a flat tire is likely to impact its integrity severely, so stopping within 30-50 feet would be wise.

 A Flat Tire on Aggressive Terrains

 Driving on aggressive terrain with a flat tire must not take longer than a few feet at most.
-The stopping distance should not take more than until you park the vehicle safely.
-Too much stress including severe damage to the wheel rim, complete tire destruction, potential accidents, and loss of vehicle control are likely if driving for more than recommended.
+The stopping distance should not take longer than before parking the vehicle safely.
+Too much stress, including severe damage to the wheel rim, complete tire destruction, potential accidents, and loss of vehicle control, is likely if driving for more than recommended.

-Whenever facing a flat tire on rough terrain, the wisest thing is to change it on the spare tire, if you have one, or to call emergency assistance for help.
+If you have a flat tire on rough terrain, the wisest thing to do is to change it in the spare tire if you have one or call emergency assistance.

 A Flat Tire On Smooth Road